 4. Go on the Internet.

-As much as parents try to limit the amount of time their kids spend on the internet, this is one situation that can be very helpful.
+As much as parents try to limit the amount of time their kids spend on the internet, this is one instance that can be very helpful.
 If you do not have access to the internet at home, go to any public library and use their computers.
 Take some time to investigate websites that cater to prevention of alcohol, tobacco, and drug use and provide the information you think is appropriate for your family.
 Websites like Prevent Teen Drug Use, Get Smart About Drugs or a teen rehab directory are good places to check out depending on what kind of information you need.

 5. Talk to your kids.